EvaGraceSmith/Reading-Notes/201/class-09.md

 #### List 5 form elements and explain their importance.

 ##### The input Element
-One of the most used form element is the '<input>' element.
+One of the most used form element is the input element.
-The '<input>' element can be displayed in several ways, depending on the type attribute.
+The input element can be displayed in several ways, depending on the type attribute.

 ##### The label Element
-The '<label>' element defines a label for several form elements.
+The label element defines a label for several form elements.

-The '<label>' element is useful for screen-reader users, because the screen-reader will read out loud the label when the user focus on the input element.
+The label element is useful for screen-reader users, because the screen-reader will read out loud the label when the user focus on the input element.

 ##### The select Element
-The '<select>' element defines a drop-down list
+The elect element defines a drop-down list

 ##### The option Element
-The '<option>' elements defines an option that can be selected.
+The option elements defines an option that can be selected.

 ##### The textarea Element
-The '<textarea>' element defines a multi-line input field (a text area):
+The textarea element defines a multi-line input field (a text area):

 [Form Elements](https://www.w3schools.com/html/html_form_elements.asp)